ricsanfre/pi-cluster/docs/_docs/monitoring.md

 Single logout is configured: `signout_redirect_url`

-#### GitOps installation (ArgoCD)
+#### GitOps installation

-As an alternative, for GitOps deployments (using ArgoCD), credentials should not be set in Helm chart values.yaml file
+As an alternative, for GitOps deployments, credentials should not be set in Helm chart values.yaml file

 - Grafana's admin credentials can be in stored in an existing Secret.